1. Home

 The Content layer can easily be used by both professional developers and financial coders.
 It provides great flexibility for familiar and commonly used financial data models.

-Import xlwings PRO and RDP Libraries
+Import xlwings PRO and RD Library

-# import xlwings and RDP libraries
+# import xlwings and RD library

 import xlwings as xw